Fish Lake, IN Demographics

 A map of Fish Lake's Population by Race

-Of the 696 places in Indiana, Fish Lake is the 324th most populous.
+Fish Lake is ranked the 439th most populous place in Indiana, out of 976 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fish Lake was ranked the 324th most populous place in the 2020 Census.

 Fish Lake's White Population